ryceg/wedding/about.md

   - /download/
 ---

-We met at the Conservatorium of Music, where I was two years ahead of Claire.
+We met at the Conservatorium of Music, where Rhys was two years ahead of Claire.
 There was an instant connection, and in a matter of a month, we were dating.
 The rest is history.

 ![When we matched](/assets/img/matching.jpg){:.lead width="800" height="100" loading="lazy"}

-The first time I met Claire's family, we accidentally dressed the same way!
+The first time Rhys met Claire's family, we accidentally dressed the same way!
 {:.figcaption}

 ## Engagement

 ![Engagement pic](/assets/img/engagement.jpg){:.lead width="800" height="100" loading="lazy"}

-Before Claire finished her Bachelor at the end of 2019, we had a frank discussion of whether we were going to take a gap year before pursuing further study, to travel Europe.
-I suggested we do it "as a honeymoon" instead.
-In February 2020, I proposed to Claire, and then in March, we decided that it was a jolly good thing that we didn't end up taking that gap year.
+Our engagement happened across three proposals.
+We had initially planned to have a gap year in Europe in 2020 before Claire's Honours year, but decided not to in late 2019.
+When it became clear (for obvious reasons) that 2020 was not the year for travel, Rhys suggested that we travel later "as a honeymoon" instead.
+Claire agreed, and in February 2020, Rhys proposed to Claire (officially) in the kitchen of our home with Claire's great-grandmother's ring.
+We both designed a new engagement ring together, and then Rhys presented it to Claire on kunanyi.
 {:.figcaption}